usharesoft/appcenter-docs/end-user/en/source/pages/migration/blackbox-migration.rst

 .. note:: Currently, to publish to Microsoft Azure platform `<https://azure.microsoft.com/en-us/>`_ you must do the following before scanning:

-	1. Unless you are migrating from CentOS7+, uninstall NetworkManager and network-manager packages (if installed).
+	1. Unless you are migrating from CentOS7+, uninstall network manager (if installed).
 	2. Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).

 When you generate a machine image directly from a scan, the following steps are carried out: